portworx/px-docs/create-manage-storage-volumes.md

 The above command will create a volume called demovolume with an initial size of 10G, HA factor of 3 and a IO priority level of 3 and start the busybox container.

-Each spec key must be comma seperated.
+Each spec key must be comma separated.
 The following are supported key value pairs:

 ```
 IO priority      - cos=[1,2,3]